Bernard Appassamy

 I acknowledge the Traditional Owners of Country throughout Australia.
 I pay my respect to the Gadigal of the Eora Nation on whose land I live, and to the past, present and emerging Elders.

 Over the years, my list of acknowledgements has started to look like the Academy Awards.
 It became clear I would not see through my long-term, painstaking projects if it wasn't for the support of many.
+Of those, I especially thank Michael Mullins and my friends from The Sydney BAG (Book Art Group).

 Bernard